-Working from home has been one of the most transformative things of the last year, with many planning to continue working from home even after restrictions have lifted.
-Those lucky enough to have a garden will know the benefits of having a garden home office, simply as a place to escape the four walls of home.
-But there are ways to work outdoors without building a dedicated garden room.
+Those lucky enough to have a garden will appreciate how brilliant it is to have a garden home office, simply as a place to escape the four walls of the home.
+But there are plenty of ways to work outdoors without building a dedicated garden room.

 Expert tips on creating a workspace in your garden